dg1223/dg1223/README.md

 ### Hi there 👋
 This is Shamir!
 I am a software engineer and a data guy.

-- 🔭 I’m the VP Data Science & Engineering at Openhaus.
+- 🔭 I’m a currently a free agent.
+Professiionally, I am a data scientist and business intelligence engineer.
-- 🌱 I’m currently working on BI and analytics system design, cloud scalability and user behaviour analysis.
+- 🌱 I’m currently learning full stack web development.
 - 📫 How to reach me: Send me a message on https://www.linkedin.com/in/shamiralavi

 <!--